makkus/freckles/docs/frecklecutables_templating.rst

          vars:
            free_form: cat /tmp/downloads/README.rst >> /tmp/some_file

-Even though key/value pairs from `vars' can't be used as substitution 'sources' they can themselves be 'targets' for variables from `defaults`.
+Even thoughh key/value pairs from ``vars`` can't be used as substitution 'sources' they can themselves be 'targets' for variables from ``defaults``.
 To continue the example from above, we could do something like this:

 .. code-block:: yaml